Injustice and Racism: The Tragic Death of Lamin Fatty in Vaud Police Custody

 Lamin Fatty died unjustly in the Vaud police premises from epilepsy.
 The case, entrusted to the Vaud prosecutor’s office, has just been closed.
 The dismissal order issued by Prosecutor Ximena Paola Manriquez was approved by the Central Public Prosecutor’s Office on November 15, 2023.

 Lamin therefore died naturally, according to the Vaud Public Prosecutor’s Office.
 There is no one to pursue.
-Which amounts to saying that he could have died elsewhere without the existence of this situation.
+Which amounts to saying that he might have died elsewhere without the existence of this situation.
 His life will have been worth only 800 francs: These 800 francs are the amount of the fine to which the military justice had condemned the border guards responsible for his arrest, for a “negligent non-observance of service requirements for having determined falsely identify the identity of a taxable person.
 Because it was from them that everything started, until his “arbitrary” incarceration and until his death.

 Had it not been for this incarceration, Lamin Fatty, free to move around, would have been able to go to the hospital and be properly cared for without any suspicion of guilt being cast upon him, without the doctors had the pressure and the impression of treating a criminal.
-In reality, however, after the delicate head operation that Lamin had previously undergone, the doctors should have informed the police in one way or another that the latter was seriously ill and recovering.
+In reality, however, following the delicate head operation that Lamin had previously undergone, the doctors should have informed the police in one way or another that the latter was seriously ill and recovering.

 Looking at the latest legal cases before the Vaud and Swiss courts linked to the problem of racism, a state of mind of institutional indifference and discrimination emerges.
 Despite protests and demonstrations, the facts demonstrate a deafness that is part of a continuity as in the paradox developed by Donald Goines in his thriller White Justice, Black Poverty.
 Likewise, despite the complaints and reports, the recent electoral campaign and the recent federal elections which followed saw the expression in Switzerland of an uninhibited racism in the face of which the judicial authorities suffer from blindness.